 According to Paul Tassi’s article, 11 Ways to stay Motivated while Working from Home, behave as if you do have to go out to an office.
 Wake up at a time and start your day to match regular office hours.
 Be ready and dressed instead of remaining in pajamas.

 Get organised by planning a routine that includes work, family, friends, exercise and play.
 Write it all down in a calendar that includes the time you start work and the time you end work.
 Ensure that you have regular social contact that can range from taking your laptop to a coffeeshop with wi-fi to be around people or emailing a friend.
 Plan social engagements such as lunch with friends.
 During your work day, get up and move for about ten minutes at a time, and work in formal intense physical exercise.

 To discover what motivates you, find what energises you and have a picture of that in your workspace.
-Many people have pictures of their family and are motivated by the fact that they are the sole breadwinner.
+Many people have custom photo prints of their family and are motivated by the fact that they are the sole breadwinner.
 Some individuals have pictures of a home to purchase or a vacation that motivates them to keep going.

 The practice of these guidelines should help provide a professional interface with an office and clients and allow you to have a more balanced work and home life.